Anti–People's Republic of China sentiment: Taiwan

 After 1949, due to the defeat in the Chinese Civil War, the Republic of China (ROC) government under the Kuomintang (KMT) retreated to Taiwan, claiming that it still had full sovereignty over mainland China; the People's Republic of China (PRC), which was established in mainland China, also claimed to be the sole legitimate representative of China, claiming sovereignty over all Chinese territories (including Taiwan), but it has not yet been able to rule Taiwan.
 Many young people in Taiwan identify solely as "Taiwanese".
 They are wary of closer ties with China, like those in the Sunflower Student Movement.
 According to a 2020 survey from Taiwan's Mainland Affairs Council, Taiwanese believe that China is unfriendly to Taiwan.

 Taiwan's main political parties, the Democratic Progressive Party (DPP) are some described as "anti-China".
 The DPP is expressing its opposition to Chinese "imperialism" and "colonialism".

 In 2016, "Islanders' Anti-China Coalition", a radical anti-communist organization, was formed; they actively support Taiwan, Hong Kong, and Inner Mongolian independence.

+As of 2026, many young Taiwanese people see their country as an independent country distinct from China, but there is analysis suggesting that less anti-China sentiment is emerging than in previous generations.